Etihad Airways resumes flights to Nairobi

 PHOTO

-Etihad Airways announced the resumption of its flights to Nairobi, Kenya, starting 15th December 2024.
+Etihad Airways will resume flights to Nairobi, Kenya, starting December 15, 2024.
+The airline will fly four-times a week (Tuesday, Thursday, Saturday and Sunday) nonstop between Abu Dhabi Zayed International Airport and Nairobi Jomo Kenyatta International Airport.

-The airline will fly four-times a week non-stop between Abu Dhabi Zayed International Airport (AUH) and Nairobi Jomo Kenyatta International Airport (NBO).
+Lena Havia, Etihad’s Vice-President Network and Scheduling, said: “We are pleased to resume flights between Abu Dhabi and Nairobi this winter.